 Image ALT tag

 We usually see these attributes when image fails to load successfully.
-ALT tag also contains info that describes the image, but unlike title tag search engines regard this metadata as important ranking factor.
-So, it’s vital to properly set ALT description to all your photos and images:
+ALT tag also contains info that describes the image, but unlike title tag, search engines regard this metadata as an important ranking factor.
+So, for a successful web image optimization, it’s vital to properly set ALT description to all your photos and images:

 125 characters for describing your image is a recommended minimum.
 Since ALT tag can be regarded as meta description for content, it should be competitive and attractive;